 As well as paying the rent, you may also be required to make the permitted payments below during the tenancy payable to the agent:

-Payment of £50 (inc vat) if you want to change the tenancy agreement.
+Payment of upto £50 (inc vat) if you want to change the tenancy agreement or renew a tenancy.

 Payment of interest for the late payment of rent at a rate of 3% above the Bank of England base rate.